Aleks-School/Assignment-4.1-CSS-Basics/README.md

 the other improvements, as well as undo some existing functionality, and finally add more information about the Constitution and its' history.
 Will also organize the resource system into a few additional subcategories.

+The HTML will also be re-done to give the site better structure organization and make site navigation easier.
+Some improvements will be: replacing the `<embed>` tag with the `<section>` tag, moving the index to within an `<aside>` tag, better organization of the `<header>` elements, ect.
+The CSS will also include some better styling options, such as: `aria-current` for the current selected content, adding more classes for content, better image styling, button images, ect.

 **Considering:**
 Wikipedia API Usage: I already made a Wikipedia search-engine a few years ago, so I might not have as much to learn.
 CSS Variables: Add custom themes to the website.
 Unneccessary but potentially interesting.